-As of December 31, 2013, the Compensation Committee was comprised of two directors, Messrs.
+As of December 31, 2014, the Compensation Committee was comprised of two directors, Messrs.
 Rochford and McCabe, with Mr. Rochford acting as the chairman.
 Messrs.
 Rochford and McCabe are currently serving as the members of the Compensation Committee.
-None of our directors who currently serve as members of our compensation committee is, or has at any time in the past been, an officer or employee of the Company or any of its subsidiaries.
-The office space being leased by the Company in Tulsa, Oklahoma, is owned by Arenaco, LLC, a company that is owned by Messrs.
-Rochford and McCabe.
-During the years ended December 31, 2013 and 2012, the Company paid \$47,000 to this company.
+Neither of our directors who currently serve as members of our Compensation Committee is, or has at any time in the past been, an officer or employee of the Company or any of its subsidiaries.
+The office space being leased by the Company in Tulsa, Oklahoma, is owned by Arenaco, LLC, a company that is owned by Mr. Rochford, Chairman of the Board of the Company, and Mr. McCabe, a Director of the Company.
+During the years ended December 31, 2014, 2013 and 2012, the Company paid \$107,000 to this company.

-None of our executive officers currently serves, or in the past year has served, as a member of the compensation committee of any other entity that has one or more executive officers serving on our board of directors.
-None of our executive officers currently serves, or in the past year has served, as a member of the board of directors of any other entity that has one or more executive officers serving on our compensation committee.
+None of our executive officers currently serves, or in the past year has served, as a member of the Compensation Committee of any other entity that has one or more executive officers serving on our Board.
+None of our executive officers currently serves, or in the past year has served, as a member of the board of directors of any other entity that has one or more executive officers serving on our Compensation Committee.